Vikaslakkacs/vehicle_detection_YOLO/README.md

 # vehicle_detection_YOLO
-Detecting vehicles using YOLO v5
+Detecting vehicles using YOLO v5 and pytorch